 First, you will want to be able to identify if your leopard gecko is drinking too much, and I am not talking about him going to a bar and downing six tequila shooters.
 Leopard geckos are mean drunks.

 Leopard geckos live in dry grassland, rocky or desert climates.
-They have perfected being able to go a long time without drinking by absorbing moisture from their food and environments.
+They have perfected being able to go a long time without drinking by absorbing moisture from their

 However, they should still drink water every couple of days.